 The viewpoint sits at the highest point of the island.

 We came across the viewpoint by accident.
-Simply by taking a road up without thinking where it will take us.
+Simply by taking a road up without thinking about where it will take us.

 When coming from Lembongan, take a left from the bridge and follow the road up.
 The road can be hard to drive, but the view is so worth it once you at the top.

 7. Spend the day discovering Nusa Lembongan’s beaches

-We still dream about being on the Dream Beach – that’s how pretty it is!
+We still dream about being on Dream Beach – that’s how pretty it is!

 Nusa Lembongan has many hidden beaches where you can relax and swim in warm blue waters.

 Jangutbatu Beach is the longest beach on the island, perfect to chill at and watch the sunset.
 If you get hungry, there’s always a place to eat around the corner.

 The Dream Beach (located close to Devil’s Tear), Sandy Bay, Mushroom Beach or Coconut Bay are great for a relaxing day out where you can lie down and catch some sunshine.

-Nusa Ceningan’s prettiest beaches are the Mahana Point and Secret Beach.
+Nusa Ceningan’s prettiest beaches are Mahana Point and Secret Beach.

 You can easily spend a few days just exploring the beaches here.